 Examples of canister stoves include the MSR PocketRocket 2 and the GSI Outdoors Pinnacle 4 Season.
 Thanks to their compact design, they’re considered the best camping stoves for backpacking—especially when flying solo or in pairs.
 They’re affordable and usually nest within a larger system of cookware.
 Fuel comes in disposable canisters.

-Arguably a better option for winter camping trips and long-distance hikes when compared to canister stoves.
-Additionally, liquid gas is more widely available than canister gas, so check the accessibility of your preferred fuel type before setting off.
+Liquid fuel stoves are arguably a better option for winter camping trips and long-distance hikes when compared to canister stoves.
+Also, liquid gas is more widely available than canister gas, so check the accessibility of your preferred fuel type before setting off.
 Since bottles are reusable, it also makes for an eco-friendly alternative.

 Fuel Types

-Liquefied Petroleum Gas (LPG): A general moniker for the gas mixes found in pressurized canisters (think MSR’s IsoPro or Optimus’ Energy).
+A general moniker for the gas mixes found in pressurised canisters (think MSR’s IsoPro or Optimus’ Energy).
 LPGs are usually a combination of two or three gases such as propane, butane, and isobutane.

-White Gas: Affordable and clean-burning, white gas is derived from natural gas.
-It’s often used in conjunction with a liquid gas stove.
+Affordable and clean-burning, white gas is derived from natural gas.
+White gas is often used in conjunction with a liquid gas stove.

-Kerosene: Also known as paraffin, kerosene is still sometimes used when lighting lamps, but rarely when it comes to modern camp stoves.
+Also known as paraffin, kerosene is still sometimes used when lighting lamps, but rarely when it comes to modern camp stoves.
+Harks back to the outdoor cooking practices of the previous century.

-Solid Fuel: Affordable, safe, and ultralight, solid fuel tablets are an excellent alternative to more complicated stove systems.
+Affordable, safe, and ultralight, solid fuel tablets are an excellent alternative to more complicated camp stove systems.
 Though not as efficient as LPGs or alcohol, it’s easy to keep track of how many meals you can cook.
-While transportation is safe, cooking with solid fuel can leave residue on your burner and cookware, in addition to producing pretty gnarly smells.
+While transportation is safe, cooking with solid fuel can leave residue on your burner and cookware, in addition to producing pretty gnarly stenches.

-Nature Herself: Out of fuel?
+Out of fuel?
 Don’t fret!
 All you need is a lighter (or matches), a few twigs, and some dry leaves.
-This really is the O.G. of fuel sources.
+This truly is the O.G. of fuel sources.
 Throw in some cotton balls doused in Vaseline and you’ve got yourself a respectable blaze.

 Canister Compatibility

 Most manufacturers produce and recommend their own canisters for their stoves.
 That said, you’ll often find off-brand canisters that are equally compatible.
-This means you won’t be stuck without fuel in the midst of a trip if a local retailer doesn’t stock yours.
+This means you won’t be stuck without fuel in the midst of a trip if a local retailer doesn’t stock your preferred brand

-Conversely, be careful which alternatives you buy; these are pressurized canisters loaded with flammable solvents.
+Conversely, be careful which alternatives you buy; these are pressurised canisters loaded with flammable solvents.
 Best advice is to verify which alternatives fit your system and stick to trusted brands.

 Size & Weight

-Among the best camping stoves, you’ll find everything from hefty grills to featherweight pocket systems.
+Among the best camping stoves, you’ll find everything from hefty grills to compact camping stoves.
 The variety is seemingly endless.
 When it comes to size and weight, there are a few things to note.

 FAQ for Camping Stoves